Introduction

 The used arguments

-‘’flightAltitude’’ is set to the (legal) maximum of 100m, ‘’flightPlanMode’’ is set to ‘’track’’ and finally a DEM of this area with 20m resulution is used to retrieve the altitude of the launching point.
-If we use the example data we first have to convert them to a valid GeoTiff file.
+In this example, flightAltitude is set to the legal maximum of 100 m, flightPlanMode is set to track, and a DEM of the area with 20 m resolution is used to retrieve the altitude of the launch point.
+If the example data are used, they are read directly from the package.

 # get example DEM data